8 DIMENSIONS OF

 FRAMEWORK CITATIONS

-The sub-archetypes are grounded in 16 established management, systems, and process frameworks:
+The sub-archetypes are grounded in 16 established management, systems, and process frameworks.
+Each citation includes the primary source and which archetypes reference it.

 READY TO ASSESS YOUR TEAM?